DeRuina/timberjack/README.md

 ```

 ## ⚠️ Rotation Notes & Warnings

+* **`BackupTimeFormat` Values must be valid and should not change after initialization**
+  The `BackupTimeFormat` value **cannot be empty** and must follow the timestamp layout rules
+  specified here: https://pkg.go.dev/time#pkg-constants.
+Using invalid values will result in errors.

 * **Silent Ignoring of Invalid `RotateAtMinutes` Values**
   Values outside the valid range (`0–59`) or duplicates in `RotateAtMinutes` are silently ignored.
 No warnings or errors will be logged.
 This allows the program to continue safely, but the rotation behavior may not match your expectations if values are invalid.